Killklli/MusicReplacementMod/README.md

 # Music Replacement Mod (OoT)

-This mod allows musics in Ocarina of Time to be replaced by external audio files.
+This mod allows music in Ocarina of Time to be replaced with external audio files.
 (Like .MP3 or .OGG)

 ## Usage